lbl-anp/bdc_api/README.md

   python -m unittest
   ```

-### Documentation:
+## Documentation:

-- Latest documentation is found by opening `docs/html_prebuilt/index.html` in a browser.
+- Latest documentation is found by cloning the repo then opening `docs/html_prebuilt/index.html` in a browser.

 - For developers, you can rebuild the documentation if needed as follows: